Meet the Helpforce team

 “I am passionate about volunteering and see the benefits in the NHS and communities.
 Every day I am inspired by volunteers and everyone involved with care, this is a great opportunity for everyone to get behind the NHS and ‘do your bit’.”

-Dr Allison Smith, Head of Strategy & Development (RVS)
+Dr Allison Smith, Head of Research

 “I believe that volunteering can be transformative – for those that give their time, for those that are supported by volunteers, and for organisations that truly embrace ‘the power of volunteering’.
 Everyday I see extraordinary examples of those that give their time, skills and experience to improve the lives of others and make their communities nicer places to live.”